 As always, catering directors adjust with the times.
 Today, that means learning how to accommodate tighter budgets, finding good deals, and negotiating with vendors.
 It also means knowing how (and when) to cut overhead costs and staff.

-It can be difficult to say for certain how much you can expect to earn as a catering director since salary varies by employer, typical event size and budget, and location.
-In general, however, one can expect to earn between $35,000 and $45,000.
+It is impossible to say for certain how much you can expect to earn as a catering director, since salary varies by employer, typical event size and budget, and location.
+In general, however, the Bureau of Labor Statistics reports that the average salary for a caterer in 2010 was between $35,000 and $45,000.
 This number can increase dramatically with education and experience.
-You can also earn more by using your skills to launch your own catering service, though a business degree might be in order to help you succeed.
+You can also use your skills to launch your own catering service, though a business degree might be in order to help you succeed.